 Mandatory sentencing is a system of sentencing for criminal offences, where minimum sentences are fixed by legislation.
 This prevents or limits judicial discretion.
 Many states of Australia have mandatory life sentences for murder, while Western Australia and the Northern Territory have both operated controversial ‘three-strikes’ sentencing regimes, where a third criminal offence results in a mandatory prison term.

-Manslaughter is an act that results in the death of another person, without a clear motive or intent to kill.
+Manslaughter is a criminal offence involving an act causes the death of another person, without a clear motive or intent to kill.

 Latin, ‘my own fault’.
 A mea culpa is an admission of fault or responsibility, such as for criminal or negligent actions.